EU-US Privacy Shield

 The processing contract will also specify that the processing will be carried out with appropriate data security measures.
 Acxiom has in place measures to protect personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.

-As a processor on behalf of Acxiom’s clients (who are the EU data controllers), Acxiom is not required to certain apply other Privacy Shield Principles to the personal information received for processing from a clients.
+As a processor on behalf of Acxiom’s clients (who are the EU data controllers), Acxiom is not in a position to apply other Privacy Shield Principles applicable to data controllers with respect to the personal information received for processing from a clients.

 Acxiom as a Data Controller